moonlight-stream/moonlight-android/README.md

 [Limelight-pc](https://github.com/limelight-stream/limelight-pc) is also currently in development for Windows, OS X and Linux.
 Versions for [iOS](https://github.com/limelight-stream/limelight-ios) and [Windows and Windows Phone](https://github.com/limelight-stream/limelight-windows) are also in development.

+Check our [wiki](https://github.com/limelight-stream/limelight-android/wiki) for more detailed information or a troubleshooting guide.

 ##Features

 * Streams any of your games from your PC to your Android device